Disclosure: SetupRanked earns commissions from qualifying Amazon purchases. Prices verified March 2026.

 3. QNAP TS-233 — Best Value

-At $199 diskless, the QNAP TS-233 is the most affordable entry point for a capable NAS from a name-brand manufacturer.
-The ARM Cortex-A55 quad-core processor handles file serving, backup tasks, and remote access without difficulty.
-QNAP’s extensive app catalog means there are options for almost any home office workflow.
+At $199, the QNAP TS-233 is the most affordable capable NAS available from a name-brand manufacturer.
+The ARM Cortex-A55 quad-core handles file serving, backup, and remote access without issue.
+QNAP’s app catalog runs deep — there are official apps for almost any home office workflow including business backup, video surveillance, cloud sync, and development tools.

-The hardware is the oldest in this comparison — the dual-core Marvell processor and 512MB RAM limit multi-user and app performance.
-For a solo remote worker doing basic laptop backup and remote file access, it handles the essentials.
-For anything more demanding, the DS223 or QNAP TS-233 are meaningfully better choices.
+The hardware is the oldest in this comparison.
+Dual-core 1.3GHz with 512MB RAM limits multi-user performance and any app beyond basic file serving.
+For a single remote worker doing simple document backup on the local network, it’s adequate.
+For anything more, the DS223 or QNAP TS-233 are clearly better choices.

 Comparison Table